coumbaya/feta/experiments_with_fedbench.md

 # FETA: experiments with FedBench

-In this Section we present, (1) execution time for all traces, in isolation and in concurrence (2) precision/recall of deduced triple patterns and joins, for queries executed in isolation and (3) precision/recall of joins, for queries executed in concurrence.
+In this Section we present, (1) execution time for all traces, for queries executed in isolation and in concurrence (2) precision/recall of deduced triple patterns and joins, for queries executed in isolation and (3) precision/recall of joins, for queries executed in concurrence.
 Both experiments are made with the same IP Address host, using either Anapsid or FedX query engines.

 **Summary**